mutt0-ds/mutt0-ds.github.io/content/posts/2024/04/types-powerbi-connection.md

   - fabric
   - dataset
   - semantic-model
+  - directquery
 ---

 There's quite a bit of confusion swirling around about how Power BI reports gather data.
-Where does the data actually reside?
+Where is the data actually stored?
 How frequently does it refresh?
 Depending on the mode you've selected, this question can be a bit tricky to tackle.

 Let's simplify things a bit.
 In this article, I'll be focusing on Power BI Desktop.
 Imagine you've got a .pbix file on hand and don't quite have the time to sit through [10-minute technical video from Guy in a Cube](https://www.youtube.com/watch?v=-ip7mKUdwRg) that I usually link my users to.

 First things first, open your file in Power BI Desktop and take a peek at the bottom-right corner.

-<div style="max-width: 2303px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 49.4528%;"><iframe src="//iframely.net/ER7G3PL" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>
+<div style="max-width: 2303px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 69.4528%;"><iframe src="//iframely.net/ER7G3PL" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

 1. If it's empty, you are in **Import Mode**
 2. If it says "Live connected to _dataset name_" you are in **Live Connection** mode